 Yes.
-If you are copying material for use in a course, fair dealing allows for limited copying of short excerpts of copyright protected works.
-SFU has fair dealing limits for copying for educational purposes set out in the policy Application of Fair Dealing under Policy R30.04.
-The material copied can only be distributed to students engaged in a specific course of study at SFU and cannot be made available to those not in the class.
-The short excerpt can be made available as a class handout (or email); in Canvas; or as part of a coursepack.
-See below, and refer to the Copyright Information Graphic for details.
+If you are copying material for use in teaching a course, fair dealing allows for limited copying of short excerpts of copyright protected works.
+SFU has fair dealing limits for copying for educational purposes set out in the policy Application of Fair Dealing under Policy R30.04 and summarized in the Copyright and Teaching infographic.
+Generally, you can copy up to 10% of a work or one chapter of a book; see the Copyright and Teaching infographic for details.